devtanc/aws-profile-switcher/readme.md

 A simple command line utility that allows you to switch your default aws profile found at `~/.aws/credentials`

+Let me know via GitHub if you notice any issues on a given OS.
+I'm open to any suggestions.

 Install: `npm install -g aws-profile-switcher`

 ```